tlevine/axis-ticks/readme.md

 Finally, add the order of magnitude back.

 ## More ideas
-R seems to do this pretty well, but the algorithm is somewhat mysterious.
+R seems to do this pretty well.
+Actually, it seems quite similar to mine.
+But the algorithm is somewhat mysterious; I wonder how it works.
 `plot` calls something equivalent `axTicks`.

 	axTicks